nguyenhphilip/philintheblank/content/poems/seagulls/index.md

 But for all our differences, I was reassured to find that they shit

-In much the same way
+the same
-we do.
+as we do.